zenpizza/comic-collection-tracker/docs/features/volume-support.md

 The Comic Collection Tracker now captures and stores volume information from ComicVine to improve cover search accuracy and enable future grouping features.

+This feature addresses the common issue where publishers change series titles mid-run (like DC's Firestorm), which ComicVine tracks as separate volumes.

 ## Background

 Comic publishers sometimes change the title of a series during its run.
 For example, DC's Firestorm series had multiple title changes: